open-metadata/terraform-aws-openmetadata/openmetadata-aws/README.md

 ## Adding extra environment variables

-You can add extra environment variables to the OpenMetadata pod by using the parameter `app_extra_envs`:
+You can add extra environment variables to the OpenMetadata pod by using the parameter `extra_envs`:

 ```hcl
 module "omd" {